katzueno/rescan_files_job/README.md

 - @katzueno (concrete5, japan, Inc.)

-concrete5 Japan, Inc. is helping various company's concrete5 project.
+concrete5 Japan, Inc. has been helping a number concrete5 projects.
 Please feel free to contact us at any time for your project needs.
 We can work internationally.

 http://concrete5.co.jp/